asad-ac/financial-resource-hub/README.md

 # Credit Education Website

 This was a website and topic I’m passionate about!

 There’s a lot of information to learn about credit.
-This site is targeted toward those wanting more knowledge and resources regarding credit and some credit cards (since that tends to be people’s first line of credit).
+This site is targeted toward those seeking more knowledge and resources regarding credit and credit cards, as they are often people’s first line of credit.

 # ✨ Features
 * Responsive Design – Works seamlessly on all screen sizes.